-The FMW is dedicated to eliminating harmful food marketing -- particularly marketing aimed at those who are most vulnerable to obesity and other nutrition-related diseases -- by actively identifying, investigating, and advocating changes to marketing practices that undermine health.
+The Food Marketing Workgroup (FMW) is a network of more than 180 organizations and academic experts dedicated to eliminating harmful food marketing -- particularly marketing aimed at those who are most vulnerable to obesity and other nutrition-related diseases -- by actively identifying, investigating, and advocating changes to marketing practices that undermine health.

 The FMW fosters ideas and momentum around national, state, and local strategies.
 It serves as a forum for researchers and advocates to share information, support one another’s work, and identify priorities for research and action.